Largest Stock Exchanges In The World

 New York Stock Exchange

-Still the number one in 2017, the NYSE, with a volume of $ 17.32 trillion, but everyone knows it under by name of the street where it resides, Wall Street.
+Still the number one, the NYSE, with a volume of $ 17.32 trillion, but everyone knows it under by name of the street where it resides, Wall Street.
 Almost 20,000 companies are listed on the NYSE, which beats all other stock exchanges by far.
 More than 8,000 of them are screened with Trade Ideas Artificial Intelligence stock scanner.

 Like many stock exchanges in Europe, the founding of the United States’ oldest stock exchange took place under an open sky, or better, under a Buttonwood tree in 1792 on an empty lot on Wall Street.
 The first years’ stock trading was held in a coffee house.